Saturn's Seasonal Atmosphere at Northern Summer Solstice: Acknowledgements

 \section{Acknowledgements}

 Fletcher was supported by a Royal Society Research Fellowship and European Research Council Consolidator Grant (under the European Union's Horizon 2020 research and innovation programme, grant agreement No 723890) at the University of Leicester.
 Moses was supported by NASA Solar System Workings grant 80NSSC20K0462.
+Sromovsky was supported by NASA Cassini Data Analysis Program grants 80NSSC18K0966 and 80NSSC22K0339.
 The authors thank A.J.
 Friedson and M. Sylvestre for providing their data for the figures in this review.

 \printindex